 at the Lansdale PA Bookswap!

 And so it is that we must fight Morris Chestnut's call to safety and fight with all our strengths against unimaginative dogmatic Hollywood's glorification of 'being a kid.'
 Already they have gone back and digitally removed all the cigarettes, replaced the guns with flashlights, removed the nudity and much of the cursing from our cinema heritage.
 They will not stop until everyone wears helmets even to bed.
-Stop them before they jab their safety-first overhead florescent lights even into the darkest recesses of our most secret-sacred heart.
+Stop them before they jab their safety-first overhead florescent lights even into the darkest recesses of our most secret-sacred hearts.
 I say roast Morris on the open fire of aimless youth rebellion!
 Richie in OVER THE EDGE, thou shalt not have died in vain!